 In addition, with the three-cell circulations mentioned previously, the regions around 30° N/S and 50°-60° N/S are areas where temperature changes are the greatest.
 As the difference in temperature increases between the two locations the strength of the wind increases.
 Therefore, the regions around 30° N/S and 50°-60° N/S are also regions where the wind, in the upper atmosphere, is the strongest.

 The 50°-60° N/S region is where the polar jet located with the subtropical jet located around 30°N. Jet streams vary in height of four to eight miles and can reach speeds of more than 275 mph (239 kts / 442 km/h).

 The actual appearance of jet streams result from the complex interaction between many variables - such as the location of high and low pressure systems, warm and cold air, and seasonal changes.
 They meander around the globe, dipping and rising in altitude/latitude, splitting at times and forming eddies, and even disappearing altogether to appear somewhere else.

 Jet streams also "follow the sun" in that as the sun's elevation increases each day in the spring, the average latitude of the jet stream shifts poleward.
 (By Summer in the Northern Hemisphere, it is typically found near the U.S. Canadian border.)
 As Autumn approaches and the sun's elevation decreases, the jet stream's average latitude moves toward the equator.

-Also, the jet stream is often indicated by a line on maps and by television meteorologist.
-The line generally points to the location of the strongest wind.
-Jet streams are typically wider and not as distinct but a region where the wind increase toward a core of strongest wind.
+Jet streams are often indicated by a line on a weather map indicating the location of the strongest wind.
+However, jet streams are wider and not as distinct as a single line but are actually regions where the wind speed increases toward a central core of greatest strength.

 One way of visualizing this is to consider a river.
 The river's current is generally the strongest in the center with decreasing strength as one approaches the river's bank.
-It can be said that jet streams are "rivers of air".
+Therefore, it is said that jet streams are "rivers of air".